medic/cht-conf/README.md

 Parameter | Description | Required
 -- | -- | --
-list of ids | Space-delimited list of contact IDs which will be moved | Yes parent | ID of the new parent which will be assigned to the provided contacts | Yes docDirectoryPath | This action outputs files to local disk at this destination | No. Default `json-docs`
+contacts | Comma delimited list of contact IDs which will be moved | Yes parent | ID of the new parent which will be assigned to the provided contacts | Yes docDirectoryPath | This action outputs files to local disk at this destination | No. Default `json-docs`